MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 The engine service exposes a familiar relational data model:

-- At the top (cluster) level there's a collection of databases;
+- At the top (cluster) level, there's a collection of databases.
-- Each database contains a collection of tables and stored functions;
+- Each database contains a collection of tables, materialized views, and stored functions.
-- Each table defines a schema (ordered list of typed fields);
+- Each table defines a schema (ordered list of typed fields).
-- There are various policy objects that control authorization, data retention, data encoding and other aspects; these can be attached to a database, a table and sometimes to a table field.
+- There are various policy objects that control authorization, data retention, data encoding, and other aspects; these can be attached to a database, a table and sometimes to a table field.

 Unlike a typical RDBMS, there are no primary/foreign key constraints in Azure Data Explorer (or any other constraints, such as key uniqueness), and the necessary relationships are established at the query time.
 There are at least two reasons for the lack of such formal constraints: first, they would be constantly violated with the kind of raw and noisy data that the system is intended to handle; second, enforcement of these constraints in a large distributed system would result in a substantial negative impact on the data ingestion rate.

 All the user interaction with the service falls into one of the two broad categories: queries and control commands.
 Queries reference any number of tables (including tables in different databases or even clusters) and apply various composable relational operators to express the desired computation.
 The result of the query is one or more tabular data streams.
 Queries are read-only, they never mutate the data or the logical model.

-Control commands may inspect and mutate the metadata objects (e.g. create a new database or a new table, change a schema of an existing table).
+Control commands may inspect and mutate the metadata objects (for example, create a new database or a new table, change a schema of an existing table).
 The most frequent control command is "ingest data", appending a new batch of records to the table.

 The actual data of the logical table is stored in a number of horizontal data shards and possibly in a few row stores (row stores are discussed later in the document).
 For the most part the user isn't concerned with the data shards, and just treats a table as a single logical entity.
 However, in some cases exposing the notion of the data shard is useful, therefore they're not entirely hidden from the user.

-The engine service implements an RBAC-style authorization model at the cluster, database and, with some limitations, table granularity.
+The engine service implements an RBAC-style authorization model at the cluster, database and, with some limitations, table granularity such as row-level security and data masking.

-The hierarchy of databases, tables, associated policies and data shard references form a metadata tree – a complete and consistent description of the Engine service instance.
+The hierarchy of databases, tables, associated policies, and data shard references from a metadata tree – a complete and consistent description of the Engine service instance.

 ### Engine cluster architecture

 The engine cluster is a collection of compute nodes (virtual machines) in Azure, connected to a virtual network, with the gateway nodes accessible externally through the load-balancer.
 Once the cluster is provisioned, it can be scaled up or down (in terms of the number of machines), either automatically or manually, in response to the changing load and/or data volume.
-The minimum engine cluster size is two VMs, the maximum size tested in production is about 500 machines.
+The minimum engine cluster size is two VMs.
+The maximum size tested in production is about 1,000 machines.

 Each node in the cluster fulfills one or more of the following roles:

 - **Admin Node**: responsible for maintaining the cluster metadata and performing the metadata transactions.
 - **Query Head**: holds a read-only view of the metadata, responsible for accepting and processing the query (building the distributed query plan) and then initiating and orchestrating the distributed query execution.
 - **Data Node**: the most common role in the cluster.
 Data node contributes its memory and disk space to the caching of the data shards; executes fragments of the distributed query; creates and caches new data shards from the ingested batches of raw data.
 Data nodes expose internal RPC endpoint for communication with other nodes.
-- **Gateway**: accepts the external API calls, performs the client authentication and dispatches the request to the appropriate handler for further processing (e.g. control commands to the Admin node, queries to the one of the Query Head nodes).
+- **Gateway**: accepts the external API calls, performs the client authentication and dispatches the request to the appropriate handler for further processing (for example, control commands to the Admin node, queries to the one of the Query Head nodes).

 #### Cluster state and metadata transactions

 Azure Data Explorer relies heavily on the Azure Blob service as a durable, highly available storage both for the data shards and for the cluster metadata.
 Each data shard has a unique ID and is represented by a number of blobs in the storage (we describe the shard format in a later section).
 A database maintains a list of available storage containers (storage account URI + container name), configured by the database administrator.

 Each data shard resides in one of those containers.
-A table definition holds a list of references to its data shards (i.e. list of shard IDs), along with the corresponding storage containers.
+A table definition holds a list of references to its data shards (that is, list of shard IDs), along with the corresponding storage containers.
 Therefore, data shards are spread across multiple storage accounts and containers, balancing the load on the Blob service and allowing for efficient manipulations on a group of shards at the container level.

 The latest snapshot of the metadata (along with the previous versions) is always kept in the Azure blob.
 The Admin node also loads it in memory and maintains it as immutable data structure (with efficient cloning and copy-on-write support).
 A metadata transaction clones and modifies the in-memory object tree, then commits a new snapshot to the blob and makes the new metadata tree visible to the rest of the cluster.
 Depending on the kind of the transaction, the snapshot written to the blob could be either a full one or a delta snapshot (to save on bandwidth and speed up the commit flow).